 As the name suggests, tubeless tires do not use an inner tube.
 They rely on tight tolerances and air pressure to create an airtight seal.
 Tubeless tires use a sealant that fills small puncture holes and dries quickly, allowing you to continue riding.

 Tubeless tires can be run at lower pressures, allowing them to create a larger contact patch which can deliver greater control.
 Lower pressure tires act as suspension and have the ability to envelop small objects, delivering a more comfortable ride.

 Tubeless tire setups result in less punctures.
 True believers praise the perceived weight savings, which may be significant.
 Setting up tubeless tires is more involved and messy than changing a tube, but results in less tire-changes in the long run.

 If you are undecided, your best bet is to ensure that your bike is fit with tubeless-ready rims.
 These will allow you to use either a tube or a tubeless setup.
-In 2021, most mountain bikers are tubeless converts.
+Today, most mountain bikers are tubeless converts.